OCA/maintainer-tools/CONTRIBUTING.md

 * Use English variable names and write comments in English.
 Strings which need to be displayed in other languages should be translated using the translation system
+* Avoid use of ``api.v7`` decorator in new code, unless there is already an API fragmentation in parent methods.

 ### Symbols